 IPVanish was founded in 2012 in the United States.
-The U.S.-based Virtual Network Provider (VPN) provider personally owns and operates its VPN server farms around the globe, which keeps third-party contractors out of the equation.
+The U.S.-based Virtual Network Provider (VPN) provider personally owns and operates their VPN server farms around the globe, which keeps third-party contractors out of the equation.

-IPVanish delivers fast, well-encrypted internet connections, doing an admirable job of protecting their users’ online security.
-While IPVanish claims to be a no-logs provider, there’s been at least one case where the service shared information with law enforcement personnel.
+The provider delivers fast, well-encrypted internet connections, doing an admirable job of protecting their users’ online security.
+While IPVanish claims to be a no-logs provider, there’s been at least one case in the past where the service shared information with law enforcement personnel.

-In this review, I’ll be sharing with you the results of the array of tests I’ve subjected this VPN provider to.
+In this review, I’ll be sharing with you the results of the tests I’ve subjected this VPN provider to.
 I’ll give you answers to many questions, such as:

 - What, if any, streaming services does IPVanish offer access to?